Te Puea Hērangi: Achievements

 She was soon acknowledged as one of the leaders of the Kīngitanga Movement and worked to make it part of the central focus of the Māori people.
-She also began farming at Mangatāwhiri.
-Te Puea was firmly opposed to conscription when it was introduced in 1917 and provided a refuge at her farm for those who refused to be conscripted into the New Zealand Army.
+Drawing inspiration from Tawhiao, Te Puea was firmly opposed to conscription when it was introduced in 1917.
+She led an anti-conscription movement in Waikato-Maniapoto, including leading non-violent protest while providing a refuge at her farm in Mangatawhiri for those who refused to be conscripted into the New Zealand Army.

+During 1913 and 1914 the Māori community suffered a smallpox epidemic.
+Many Pākehā hospitals refused to treat Māori, and many Māori distrusted western medical professionals and believed that disease was a punishment from displeased spirits, refusing to go to Pākehā hospitals.
+In response, Te Puea set up a small settlement of nīkau huts devoted to nursing people back to health.
+This was successful as not one person died and the isolation of the village largely prevented spread of disease.

-Following the influenza epidemic of 1918, she took under her wing some 100 orphans, who were the founding members of the community of Tūrangawaewae at Ngāruawāhia.
+Following the influenza epidemic of 1918, she took under her wing elderly lacking care, and some 100 orphans, who were the founding members of the community of Tūrangawaewae at Ngāruawāhia.
 It was through Tūrangawaewae that Te Puea began to extend her influence beyond the Waikato Region.
 The construction of its carved meeting house was strongly supported by Sir Āpirana Ngata and the Ngāti Porou people.
 She became friendly with the Prime Minister, Gordon Coates who was raised in a rural community where many Māori lived, and with journalist Eric Ramsden who publicised her tours and the development of the Kīngitanga base at Tūrangawaewae.
 Coates was keen to lift Waikato Māori out of their sullen depression by addressing land grievances.
 Coates had been shocked at the conditions in which Waikato Māori lived-calling them the poorest people he had seen in his life.
 It was through her friendship with Ramsden that articles about her and her work began to appear in the national newspapers.
 In these she was usually identified as Princess Te Puea, a title that she herself deplored, saying that the role of princess does not exist in Māoritanga.
 Pōmare pointed out that neither does King.

-During 1913 and 1914 the Māori community suffered a smallpox epidemic.
-The main problem was that many of them believed that disease was a punishment from displeased spirits, and refused to go to Pākehā hospitals.
-In response, Te Puea set up a small settlement of nīkau huts devoted to nursing people back to health.
-This was successful as not one person died and the isolation of the village largely prevented spread of disease.